 Monitoring and evaluation, including an impact assessment of the review process, will be undertaken regularly by providing each institution, Review Team member and Institutional Coordinator, with an opportunity to provide structured feedback on the review process through a questionnaire issued once the Review Team report has been submitted to QQI.
 Formal and informal feedback is also welcomed at any stage of the review cycle.

 Appendix A

-Terms of Reference for the Review of Institutes of Technology
+Terms of Reference for the Review of Universities and other Designated Awarding Bodies

 Section 1 Background and Context for the Review

 1.1 Context and Legislative Underpinning